jakwings/fd/README.md

             errors, invalid file content, etc.

     -h, --help
             Prints help information.
-Use --help for more details.
+Use --help to show details and full list of options.
     -V, --version
             Prints version information

 ARGS:
     <DIRECTORY>
-            The directory where the filesystem search is rooted.
+            The directory where the search is rooted.
 If omitted, search the current working directory.

     <PATTERN>
             The search pattern, a regex or glob pattern. [optional]